Hotiraripha/Hoti-s-World-NG/README.md

 If you’ve previously played mods like Fallout London, ensure you have a clean, unmodified installation of Fallout 4:

+- You now need the creation kit for fallout 4 to be able to install the modlist, made a requirement after the v0.5 update of the modlist.
 - 🔧 **Vanilla Version**: Make sure it’s fully updated and unmodified, with regenerated INI files.
 - 💻 **Initial Launch**: Launch the game at least once and configure your graphical settings.